 Fresno State’s 2021 Top Dog Honorees:

-- Arthur Safstrom Service Award: John and Elizabeth Shields, professors emeriti at Fresno State.
+- Arthur Safstrom Service Award: John and Elizabeth Shields, former professors at Fresno State.
 (John Shields will be receiving the award posthumously.)

 Outstanding Alumni by College or Division: